 To access the Template Library go to the main Goodnotes 5 Dashboard and hit the Gear icon > Notebook Templates.

 In my BESTSELLER Digital Planners, I have also included a fantastic collection of digital templates to enhance the planning experience.
 The advantages of using these built-in template pages (instead of the basic Goodnotes templates) is that:

 - you’ll still see the right side navigation on the template page too (just like in your entire digital planner)

 - you won’t mess up the monthly tabs hyperlinks when copy-pasting a built-in template to a new location.

 Here’s just an image of my Planning Templates included in the Life-Work Outline Planner, however there are so many more page templates available inside.
-So if you want to try them, download my FREE Digital Planners for Goodnotes (pack of 4 digital notebooks samples) and get started today.
+So if you want to try them, download my FREE Digital Planners for Goodnotes (digital notebooks samples) and get started today.

 BTW, if you scroll to point #9 you’ll see the steps to copy and paste a built-in template from the EXTRA section to your preferred location.

 Goodnotes 5 is a great app when it comes to managing digital notebook pages without losing your mind and your work!

 You can easily add pages, move or delete one or multiple pages at once, duplicate pages, change a page template or rotate a page without changing the whole document.